 The bed is associated with long sleep. if you want to take a quick nap at day time, find a quiet couch or a floor and take your nape there.

 - Raise your bed at the head

-If you have a snoring partner that disrupts your sleep, use bed risers or bricks to raise your bed at the head so that when you sleep, the upper torso is elevated instead of only the head.
+If your partner snores and that disrupts your sleep, use something to raise your bed at the head so that when you sleep, the upper torso is elevated instead of only the head.

 - Consider orthopaedic pillows

 For those with long-lasting neck pains, you should choose the right pillow for better support at night.
 Find an orthopaedic pillow with a scooped-out cavern for the generous support of your neck and head.